Updated August 13, 2018

 All aboard the Hawkeye Express!
 A great alternative to driving to the game, is taking the train.
 It’s become a game day tradition for many families.
 Park for FREE and board the train up to four hours prior to kick-off near the Coral Ridge Mall (2435 James St, Coralville, IA 52241).
 The train ride to Kinnick takes approximately ten minutes and drops you off at the southwest corner of the Stadium.
 Round-trip tickets are available for purchase on game day at the Hawkeye Express Depot on a cash-only basis.
 Round-trip tickets cost $12 per person with children 12 and under riding for FREE.
 Post-game boarding begins at the start of the fourth quarter and continues until 90 minutes after the game.
 For more information about the Hawkeye Express, please call (319) 335-9247.

 Safety & Security

 There are a number of items that are not allowed into Kinnick Stadium and with your kiddos in tow you will also want to have a few safety protocols in place.
-New this year, ONLY CLEAR BAGS (12” X 6” X 12”) are allowed into the stadium.
+ONLY CLEAR BAGS (12” X 6” X 12”) are allowed into the stadium.
 Purses, handbags, backpacks and cinch bags will NOT be permitted.
 Find more information about the Clear Bag Policy here.
 You’ll also need to find an alternative to your stroller as they’re not allowed either.
 If your child is young or easily startled by noise, consider headphones, earplugs or cotton for their ears as 70,000 fans can get a little loud.